Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 1. `cognate_cross_reference`
     The `cognate_cross_reference` function handles entries that have a `cxs` field
-    (e.g., "chiefly British spelling of") instead of a functional label (part of speech)
+    (e.g., "chiefly British spelling of") but lack definition and functional label (part of
-    field.
-It sends a new request to the API to retrieve the CXT's definition and part
-    of speech.
+    speech) fields.

     The user receives the following information about a "CXS entry":
     -The CXT itself and the headword's relationship to the CXT (or an abbreviated